polkadot-developers/substrate-developer-hub.github.io/docs/contribute/help-translate.md

 Once your translation gets approved, it will appear on this website!

-If you are interested in approving translations from others, please send email to <substrate-developer-hub@parity.io>.
+If you are interested in approving translations from others, please send an email to <substrate-developer-hub@parity.io>.